MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 ### Use a random ID

-When testing, it is better to create a resource group that contains a random ID.
+When testing, it is best to create a resource group that contains a random ID.
 Using a random ID allows you to retest your code without having to wait for a prior resource group of the same name to be removed from Azure.

 ```azurecli-interactive
 # Variable block